-C. Chief Human Resources Officer
+C. Human Resources Director or Designee(s)

 The Human Resources Office is responsible for ensuring equitable and uniform administration of all personnel policies.
-The Chief Human Resources Officer is responsible for ensuring timely responses to all Americans with Disabilities Act (ADA) requests for accommodations to remove barriers to equal employment opportunity with the college, assisting managers and supervisors in human resources management activities.
+Human Resources Directors are responsible for ensuring timely responses to all Americans with Disabilities Act (ADA) requests for accommodations to remove barriers to equal employment opportunity with the college, assisting managers and supervisors in human resources management activities.

-Staff within Human Resources who work on affirmative action and diversity issues are accountable to the Chief Human Resources Officer or designee.
+Staff within Human Resources who work on affirmative action and diversity issues are accountable to the Human Resources Director or designee.